 1 John 3:4

 Sin is simply breaking God’s law.
 The law says not to eat leaven that whole week.
-If you do, you’re sinning.
+If we do, we’re sinning.
 There’s no way around it.
-If you continue to do so, you’re not repenting of your sin, but instead practicing lawlessness.
+If we continue to do so, we’re not repenting of our sin, but instead practicing lawlessness.

 Many will say to me in that day, Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?
 And then will I profess unto them, I never knew you: depart from me, ye that work iniquity.